Updated:25-03-2025

 - A CT scan can discover tumors or broadened adrenal organs.

-- A CT scan can search for issues of the arms or legs, including the shoulder, elbow, wrist, hand, hip, knee, lower leg, or foot.
+- A CT scan can search for issues in the arms or legs, including the shoulder, elbow, wrist, hand, hip, knee, lower leg, or foot.

-Before the CT scan tells your doctor if you:
+Before the CT scan tell your doctor if you:

 - Are allergic to any medicines, including iodine dyes.